filipecalasans/percepetron/README.tex.md

 ## Implementation

-We are going to use the library Numpy to implement the matrix operation in Python.
+We are going to use the library *Numpy* to implement matrix operation in *Python*.

 ### Implementation details

-We are going to use a slightly different activation function, in order to our example to converge.
+We are going also to use a slightly different activation function, in order to our example to converge.

 ```py
 def f_sigmoid(x):